hexatomic/hexatomic/docs/dev/src/maintenance/licensing/README.md

 Several templates for curated license information are located in the `releng/templates` folder.
 This includes the `releng/templates/CITATION.cff` file, which is a template for citation information - e.g., the curated list of authors - for the software itself (here: Hexatomic), but it can also be used to provide citation metadata for references, which shouldn't be overwritten during auto-generation.

+To learn more about configuring the CFF plugin and working with templates, refer to the [Citation File Format Maven plugin project](https://github.com/hexatomic/cff-maven-plugin).